-Aligns with network traffic flows, which could enable capacity gains across the LTMA from an improved network design.
-Could enable positive economic impacts through airport capacity gains for Luton; however, other non-airspace constraints may hinder overall capacity and economic gains at Luton.
+This location aligns with network traffic flows, which could enable capacity gains across the LTMA from an improved network design.
+It could enable positive economic impacts through capacity gains; however, other non-airspace constraints may hinder overall capacity and economic gains at Stansted.
 This could positively impact all LTMA traffic - commercial and GA.

-This design option is an optimised version of today which may improve the approach phase from the hold to 7,000ft.
-This location also aligns with airport traffic flows.
-Therefore, it could reduce fuel burn compared with the baseline for commercial operators.
+This design option is an optimised version of today which may improve transitions from the hold to 7,000ft.
+This location aligns with airport and network traffic flows.
+Overall, it could reduce fuel burn through improved aircraft trajectories for commercial operators.

-There are not currently any structures in this location so it may negatively impact transiting GA traffic.
+There are currently structures in this location so no change in impact is expected for GA traffic.

-Flight procedures change worldwide with each AIRAC cycle and operators would update their procedures accordingly, training staff if required.
+Flight procedures change worldwide with each AIRAC cycle and operators would update their procedures accordingly, training if required.
 This option is not anticipated to impose additional training cost impacts for operators.